afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 **Assumption to Improve Prediction**

-In the previous video, we explored constant velocity motion prediction, which worked well only in a very limited number of scenarios.
+In the previous lesson, we explored constant velocity motion prediction, which worked well only in a very limited number of scenarios.
 - Map-aware algorithms make two broad categories of assumptions to improve the motion predictions particularly for vehicles.

 <img src="./resources/w4/img/l2-pred-assumpt0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">